Songwriter and ‘Good Times’ actress Ja’Net DuBois dies

 Police in Glendale, California, said they received a report about DuBois’ death late Monday.
 She appeared to have died of natural causes and no investigation is ongoing, police Sgt.
 Dan Stubbs said.
 No additional details, including her age, were immediately available.

-Stanis said DuBois appeared to be in good health and they had appeared two weeks ago at a signing event.
-She noted that DuBois kept to herself and no one knew exactly how old she was.
+Stanis said DuBois appeared to be in good health when they appeared two weeks ago at a signing event.
+Her birth date was something she kept to herself, Stanis said.

+“Nobody really knows,” said Stanis, who recalled telling DuBois, “’Oh, you’re so lucky.
+Nobody knows your age, girl!’

 DuBois had a prolific career beyond the 1970s hit “Good Times,” winning two Emmy Awards for her voice work on the WB series “The PJs.”